Last updated:

 Autosomal Recessive Inheritance

-Recessive genetic disorders occur when an individual inherits a non-working gene from each parent.
-If an individual receives one working gene and one non-working gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass a non-working gene and, therefore, have an affected child is 25% with each pregnancy.
-The risk to have a child who is a carrier, like the parents, is 50% with each pregnancy.
-The chance for a child to receive working genes from both parents is 25%.
+Recessive genetic disorders occur when an individual inherits a disease-causing gene variant from each parent.
+If an individual receives one normal gene and one disease-causing gene variant, the person will be a carrier for the disease but usually will not show symptoms.
+The risk for two carrier parents to both pass the gene variant and have an affected child is 25% with each pregnancy.
+The risk of having a child who is a carrier like the parents is 50% with each pregnancy.
+The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.
+X-Linked Recessive Inheritance

 Female carriers of an X-linked disorder have a 25% chance with each pregnancy to have a carrier daughter like themselves, a 25% chance to have a non-carrier daughter, a 25% chance to have a son affected with the disease and a 25% chance to have an unaffected son.